MCH2071 : Sex, Sexuality and Desire

 Teaching Rationale And Relationship

-The module involves different styles of teaching and learning in order to deliver the learning outcomes. at targeted stages of the research project.
-The foundations of the delivery of the module can be found in the non-synchronous learning sways that will be provided to students on a weekly basis.
-These learning Sways may be supported by a number of different Present in Person activities that could include, exploring reactions to videos, worksheet learning, unstructured drop-ins, creative practice and designing research projects.
-Not only are these designed to enhance student learning and reinforcement of the key ideas, themes and issues, the PiP activity designed to support students with the development of their portfolio assessment.
-The module will also offer focused support by offering an online drop in session that will be scheduled on a weekly basis.
-Finally, As the first three weeks provide the scaffolding for further, in depth discussion of sex, sexuality desire, the following five weeks draw upon documentaries for students to watch.
-These documentaries are part of the week before preparation, enabling students to engage in the PiP activities with confidence and background understanding.
+The module involves different styles of teaching and learning in order to deliver the learning outcomes.
+The delivery of the module is based on the delivery of two-hour lectures.
+Supporting materials in the shape of the non-synchronous learning Sways will be provided to students fortnightly.
+These learning Sways may be supported by a number of different present-in-person activities that could include exploring reactions to videos, worksheet learning, unstructured drop-ins, creative practice and designing research projects.
+Not only are these designed to enhance student learning and reinforcement of the key ideas, themes and issues, the present-in-person activity designed to support students with the development of their portfolio assessment.
+The module will also offer focused support by offering an online drop-in session that will be scheduled at the end of the module.
+Finally, the first three weeks provide the scaffolding for further, in-depth, discussion of sex, sexuality and desire.
+The module then requires students to watch a number of documentaries.
+These documentaries are required viewing in advance of the on-campus seminars.
+These documentaries will enable students to develop confidence and background understanding of a number of the themes being discussed on the module.

 Assessment Methods